makrai/notes/chen-24-odyssey-ser-chall.md

 * we further employ a majority voting strategy to combine the outputs of an ensemble of 7 models.
 The models are trained independently, using different acoustic features and loss functions
-* best performance in the challenge, ranking 1st among 68 submissions
-* Macro-F1 score of 35.69% and an accuracy of 37.32%
-* from the _Conclusion_
-  * The 7 models were trained independently with different loss functions and class weights:
   * cross entropy loss and the focal loss were used
   * Uniform class weights and prior-based class weights are studied
   * the combinations of loss functions and class weights lead to different preference on the major classes or the minor classes
+* best performance in the challenge, ranking 1st among 68 submissions
+* Macro-F1 score of 35.69% and an accuracy of 37.32%

 # 1. Introduction